nickfargo/state/_includes/content/docs/concepts/attributes.md

 An object’s currency must often be initialized or confined to particular states, as directed by the destination attributes `initial`, `conclusive`, and `final`.

+The `conclusive` attribute traps an object’s currency; once a conclusive state is entered, it cannot be exited, though transitions that take place entirely within the conclusive state may proceed.
+Similarly, once an object arrives at a `final` state, no further transitions are allowed.

 Each of the destination attributes are inherited from protostates, but not from superstates.

 > [initial](/api/#state--attributes--initial)